Plan for the cloud management gateway in Configuration Manager

 Cost of cloud management gateway

-The cost information provided below is for estimating purposes only.
+The following cost information is for estimating purposes only.
 Your environment may have other variables that affect the overall cost of using cloud management gateway.

 Cloud management gateway uses the following Microsoft Azure functionality, which incurs charges to the Azure subscription account: